 Key takeaways

-Tamiflu is a brand name prescription drug that treats active influenza A and B infections in people 2 weeks or older.
+Tamiflu is a brand-name prescription drug that treats influenza A and B infections in people two weeks of age or older.
 It is also used to help prevent flu infections in people 1 year and older during flu season.
-The active ingredient in Tamiflu, oseltamivir phosphate, prevents the flu virus from infecting healthy cells and producing new influenza virus particles.
+The active ingredient in Tamiflu, oseltamivir phosphate, prevents the flu virus from producing new influenza virus particles.

 Tamiflu generally has more moderate side effects and fewer drug interactions than other antiviral medications, but some people may experience problems while taking it.
-Even though Tamiflu is often used in emergencies, it helps to be aware of these possible problems and tips to avoid them while taking it in a non-emergency setting.
+Even though Tamiflu is often used in acute illnesses, it is helpful to be aware of these possible problems and tips to avoid them.

 RELATED: What is Tamiflu?